 Whenever possible, invert chairs and office furniture.
-For example, put one office chair with its legs on the floor of the storage unit.
+For example, if you bought a large number of chairs, you would definitely save space if you put one office chair with its legs on the floor of the storage unit.
 Stack the next office chair upside down, or inverted, on top of the first chair.
 If you have folding or stacking chairs that will nest onto each other, arrange them in stacks as tall as you can manage.
 Remember, the items will be taken out at some point, so do not make the stacks taller than you can easily reach.

 Fill Containers to Capacity

 Fill containers to capacity.
 Choose smaller containers for heavy items such as reference books.
 If you’re trying to pack similar items in one container, and there is extra space, try to fill the space with packing materials.
 Bubble wrap or sealed bags of air will help prevent contents from shifting to one side of the container while in transit and storage.

 Stack Boxes Properly

 Put the largest and heaviest items on the bottom of the stacks.
 If you mostly have office furniture and only some boxes, make a row of tables and stack boxes on top of them.
 Put the heaviest boxes on the surface of the tables.
 Stack the rest of the boxes upwards, using lighter boxes with each new layer.